osdev4arab/osdev4arab.github.io/README.md

 Now any post by said author will have the author name linking to his site and have the bio at the end of the article.

-For on-site longer bios, a page can be creaed and stylized with markdown.
+For on-site longer bios, a page can be created and stylized with markdown.
 For that see next point.

 #### Add a general page
 Just add a page under `pages/` with following content: